JJSlabbert/iTilt-digital-hydrometer/README.md

   Check the solder joints.
 The battery holder may push against solder joints and effect the contact.

-2 ESP32 HEATING WHEN IN DEEP SLEEP AND BATTERY LOOSING POWER
+2 ESP32 HEATING WHEN IN DEEP SLEEP, BATTERY LOOSING POWER, BATTERY CHARGE NEVER COMPLETES.

   Inspect solder joints for bridges.
 Inspect the resistors (voltage devider) between the pcb and ESP32.